Aghada

-The area is the home of the Aghada GAA club.
+The area has a tennis club and is the home to the Aghada GAA club.
+The Aghada ladies' football team won the 2024 county championship (Cork LGFA), beating Éire Óg in the final.

+Notable people

 Notable people from the area include Gaelic football manager Conor Counihan, footballers Pearse O'Neill and Kieran O'Connor, and brothers Declan and Ciaran O'Shea of the rock band Cyclefly.

-Aghada is within the Cork East Dáil constituency.